-RCT was measured using human macrophages pre-labeled in the medium with [14C] cholesterol as described recently in detail (Kralova Lesna 2008).
-Briefly, THP-1 human monocytes (human monocytic leukemia cells, ECACC 88087201) were maintained in RPMI 1640 medium containing 10% fetal bovine serum, 2mM glutamine and 1% penicillin/streptomycin (PAA Laboratoires) at 37 °C, 5% CO2.
+RCT was measured using human macrophages prelabeled in the medium with [ $^{14}$ C] cholesterol as described recently in detail (Králová Lesná et al. 2008).
+Briefly, THP-1 human monocytes (human monocytic leukemia cells, ECACC 88087201) were maintained in RPMI 1640 medium containing 10 % fetal bovine serum, 2 mM glutamine and 1 % penicillin/streptomycin (PAA Laboratoires) at 37 °C and 5 % CO2.

-THP-1 monocytes were seeded into 24-well plates at a density approximately $2 \times 10^5$ cells/ml in the presence of phorbol 12- myristate 13-acetate (100 ng/ml) (Sigma-Aldrich) for 72 h to induce differentiation into macrophages.
-Before each of the succeeding steps, the cells were washed with phosphate-buffered saline (PBS) (PAA Laboratories), containing 0.1% fatty acid free bovine serum albumine (FAFA) (PAA Laboratories).
-THP-1 macrophages cells were labelled during a 48-hour incubation in a medium containing [ $^{14}$ C] cholesterol (specific activity 0,2 $\mu$ Ci/ml) (PerkinElmer Life Sciences, Inc.).
+THP-1 monocytes were seeded into 24-well plates at a density approximately $2 \times 10^5$ cells/ml in the presence of phorbol 12-myristate 13-acetate (100 ng/ml) (Sigma-Aldrich) for 72 h to induce differentiation into macrophages.
+Before each of the succeeding steps, the cells were washed with phosphate-buffered saline (PBS) (PAA Laboratories), containing 0.1% fatty acid free bovine serum albumin (FAFA) (PAA Laboratories).
+THP-1 macrophages cells were labeled during a 48-h incubation in a medium containing [C] cholesterol (specific activity $0.2 \ \mu$ Ci/ml) (PerkinElmer Life Sciences).

-These macrophages were subsequently labelled during 48-hr incubation in a medium containing [14C] cholesterol.
-To measure cholesterol efflux, cells were incubated for 240 minutes in a RPMI medium containing 5% of plasma of the study subjects (efflux measured between 15 and 240 min).
+These macrophages were subsequently labeled during 48-h incubation in a medium containing [ $^{14}$ C] cholesterol.
+To measure cholesterol efflux, cells were incubated for 240 min in a RPMI medium containing 5 % of plasma of the study subjects (efflux measured between 15 and 240 min).
 Cholesterol efflux (%) was expressed as the radioactivity of the efflux media divided by total radioactivity of the sample (media plus lysed cells).
-Each plasma sample was analysed in triplicate and presented data are means of triplicates.
-The coefficient of variation for CHE assay was 9,95 %.
+Each plasma sample was analyzed in triplicate and presented data are means of triplicates.
+The coefficient of variation for CHE assay was 9.95 %.

-The measured values of efflux were not corrected to efflux to albumin alone (6,57 % (SD 0,57)) and they may include the efflux of labelled cholesterol carried with endogenously synthetized ApoE.
+The measured values of efflux were not corrected to efflux to albumin alone $(6.57\pm 0.57 \%)$ and they may include the efflux of labeled cholesterol carried with endogenously synthesized ApoE.
 These parameters should not vary within wells and subjects.